-The Larimer County Work-Based Learning Alliance is a collaboration of public partners that exists to align education and workforce to increase sustainable community access to work-based learning by removing barriers and sharing resources.
+The Larimer and Weld County Work-Based Learning Alliance is a collaboration of public partners that exists to align education and workforce to increase sustainable community access to work-based learning by removing barriers and sharing resources.
 NoCo Inspire is the platform that provides you with a one-point access that gets you connected to these valuable resources.

 So, what exactly is work-based learning and what does it look like?
 Most business owners have the mindset of relying solely on internships and apprenticeships for workforce development.
 While that is a part of work-based learning, opportunities expand to include so much more.